-The best Linux distros for beginners make it simple and easy to learn Linux from scratch for Windows and Mac users.
+The best Linux distros for beginners provide a simple way to learn Linux from scratch for Windows and Mac users.

 Choice is perhaps the biggest strength as well as the biggest weakness of the Linux and the open source ecosystem.